 - Marketing: What’s in place?
 What’s working so far?
 What needs to be improved or cut?
 Which targets have you set?

-Now you have a firm understanding of your company’s performance and status, you can set attainable content marketing targets.
+Once you have a firm understanding of your company’s current performance and status, you can set attainable content marketing targets.

 Your objectives should be: